aurioldegbelo/webkarten2024/README.md

 # webkarten2024

-Examples used to prepare the Webkarten course at TU Dresden (SoSe 2024).
+Examples used to prepare the course "Webbasierte Kartenanwendungen und WebGIS" at TU Dresden (SoSe 2024).